-ENGL 3197.
+INGL 3197.
 PROFESSIONAL PRESENTATIONS.
 One credit hour.
-One hour of lecture per week.
+One hour of lecture per week and one-hour laboratory per week.
 Prerequisite: Consent of the Director of the Department.

 An introductory course with emphasis on developing skills for presentations in business and professional settings.